Jessime/Excision/src/static/story/level4.md

 5. **Exp Sig:** A boolean value indicating if the protein is expressed highly enough to meet the threshold for confidence in the experimental results.
 6. **'tumor', 'protein synthesis', 'lipid synthesis', 'growth', 'cell cycle', 'cytoskeletal activity', 'apoptosis':** Each of these columns represents how correlated the expression of the "Protein" in the "Cell Type" is with the given phenotype.
 For example, DD6X, when expressed in HSkMC cells, has a correlation value of 0.797 with "cytoskeletal activity".

-Your program should take both `locus_data.tab` and `theraptrix_protein_orders.txt` as parameters.
+Your program should take paths to both `locus_data.tab` and `theraptrix_protein_orders.txt` as parameters.
 Filter `locus_data.tab` by removing rows where the expression of the protein is not significant or the protein name is not in `theraptrix_protein_orders.txt`.
 Then, for each cell type within the filtered data set, average the correlation values of all proteins for each individual phenotype.
-Write the maximum average correlation value among all of the average values, along with the cell type and phenotype corresponding to this max value, to the file `results/4.txt`.
+Write the maximum average correlation value (rounded to 3 decimals) among all of the average values, along with the cell type and phenotype corresponding to this max value, to the file `results/4.txt`.

 **Note(s):**

 * Each protein is only measured once per cell type.
 * You need to find the average across all proteins in a cell type.
 For example, if proteins “A”, “B”, and “C” were tested in K562 cells, you could do (“A”+”B”+”C”)/3.
+* To summarize, you're asking, "Which single phenotype is most strongly displayed in which single cell type when these proteins are expressed?"

 ##### Example